 Fees and penalties

 PNC keeps fees to a minimum.
-It has no origination fee and no prepayment penalty for its unsecured loans.
-But those who don’t have a checking account at PNC pay 0.25 percent more on its personal loan rates.
+It has no origination fee and no prepayment penalty for its unsecured loans; however, it does charge a late payment fee that varies based on location.
+Keep in mind that those who don’t have a checking account at PNC or decide not to enroll in automatic payments will not qualify for the 0.25 percent interest rate reduction.

 Editorial disclosure: All reviews are prepared by Bankrate.com staff.
 Opinions expressed therein are solely those of the reviewer and have not been reviewed or approved by any advertiser.
 The information, including rates and fees, presented in the review is accurate as of the date of the review.
 Check the data at the top of this page and the lender’s website for the most current information.